 RAID Level No. of Allowed Failed Drives Description Minimum Required Number of Drives 0 None Block striping is provided and yields higher performance than with individual drives.
 There is no redundancy.
 1 1 Drives are mirrored.
 All data is 100% duplicated on an equivalent drive.
 Fully redundant.
 5 1 Data is striped across several physical drives.
 Parity protection is used for data redundancy.
-6 2 Data is striped across several physical drives, just like in RAID 5, and a second set of parity is calculated and written across all the drives.
+3 6 2 Data is striped across several physical drives, just like in RAID 5, and a second set of parity is calculated and written across all the drives.
 RAID 6 provides for an extremely high data fault tolerance and can sustain multiple simultaneous drive failures.
 10 2 Striping over two RAID1 RAID sets.
 This level provides mirroring and redundancy through striping.
-4 Linear (JBOD) None Linear (JBOD) is similar to RAID 0 in that it concatenates the capacity of all member drives.
+4 Linear (JBOD) Linear (JBOD) is similar to RAID 0 in that it concatenates the capacity of all member drives.
 The data is written linearly starting with the first disk drive.
-When first disk drive becomes full, the next disk drive is used.
-Linear can have 1 or more disk drives.
-There is no data redundancy.
-1
+When first disk drives 1